MichalLauer/shiny-confidence-intervals/README.md

 # Deploy

-Deployment is done fully through Github Actions
+Deployment is done fully through Github Actions.

+# CI/CD

+The Github Actions implemented in this project are definitely not optimal nor simplistic.
+I tried to use techniques which I have learned in a udemy tutorial.

 # TODO